lerenos/astro-ph-cf/README.md

 [Tailkit Free](https://tailkit.com/free-tailwind-components) - yes, it is different from the one above, but almost the same name.

 ### Requires Installation
-[DaisyUI](https://daisyui.com/) - has several themes (nice), but it is not compatible yet with the colors defined at the config file.
+[DaisyUI](https://daisyui.com/) - has several themes (nice) and components.
+It is already installed here.
 [Preline](https://preline.co/)

 ### Paid